Higher Tate traces of Chow motives: Introduction

 Inspired by one of the main tools used by Vishik, the \v{C}ech simplicial schemes, Karpenko introduced in \cite{K-inner} their avatars for projective homogeneous varieties, the upper motives.
-Upper motives are easier to handle than motives of varieties, yet they encode deep geometric information, such as their canonical $p$-dimension \cite{K-ICM}, and were used by Karpenko to classify motives of Severi-Brauer varieties (see \cite{dC,KZ} for other applications).
-The classification of motives for more general flag varieties of inner type $A_n$ is given by \cite[Theorème 19]{dC}.
+Upper motives are easier to handle than motives of varieties, yet they encode deep geometric information, such as their canonical $p$-dimension \cite{K-ICM}.
+They were used by Karpenko to classify motives of Severi-Brauer varieties (see \cite{dC,KZ} for other applications).
+The classification of motives for more general flag varieties of inner type $A_n$ is given by \cite[Thm 19]{dC}.

-Criteria for motivic isomorphisms were achieved in several other cases such as involution varieties \cite{dCQZ}, Borel varieties \cite{PSZ} and for some exceptional projective homogeneous varieties \cite{GPS,NSZ,PS}.
-However, all the above cases deal with projective homogeneous varieties of the same type, and with respect to semisimple groups with the same Dynkin diagram.
-Theorem \ref{main.thm} extends these results with finite coefficients for arbitrary projective homogeneous varieties for $p$-inner semisimple algebraic groups.
-Moreover, its proof does not rely on the classification of semisimple groups.
-The class of $p$-inner semisimple groups is quite large: all absolutely simple groups are $p$-inner for some prime $p$, except the trialitarian groups of type $^6\!D_4$.
-Products of $p$-inner semisimple groups are $p$-inner, as well as Weyl restrictions of such, with respect to separable extensions of degree a power of $p$.
-Note that considering direct summands of motives of projective quadrics in Voevodsky's category of motives $\mathrm{DM}(F;\mathbb{F}_2)$, Tate traces corresponds to Vishik's isotropic motivic realization \cite{vishik:isotropic} and are given by Bachmann's generalized geometric fixed point functor \cite{bachmann,bachmannvishik}.
+Criteria for motivic isomorphisms were achieved in several other cases such as Borel varieties \cite{PSZ}, involution varieties \cite{dCQZ} and some exceptional projective homogeneous varieties \cite{GPS,NSZ,PS}.
+However, all the above cases deal with projective homogeneous varieties of the same type, and with respect to semi-simple groups with the same Dynkin diagram.
+As opposed to this, the criterion given in theorem \ref{main.thm} compares the motives with $\mz/p\mz$ coefficients of two arbitrary projective homogeneous varieties for two $p$-inner semi-simple algebraic groups of arbitrary and possibly different types.
+Moreover, the proof does not rely on the classification of semi-simple groups.
+The class of $p$-inner semi-simple groups is quite large: all absolutely simple groups are $p$-inner for some prime $p$, except the trialitarian groups of type $^6\!D_4$.
+Products of $p$-inner semi-simple groups are $p$-inner, as well as Weyl restrictions of such, with respect to separable extensions of degree a power of $p$.
+Note that considering direct summands of motives of projective quadrics in Voevodsky's category of motives $\mathrm{DM}(F;\mz/2\mz)$, Tate traces corresponds to Vishik's isotropic motivic realization \cite{vishik:isotropic} and are given by Bachmann's generalized geometric fixed point functor \cite{bachmann,bachmannvishik}.